inmanta/inmanta-core/docs/language.rst

 directory of the module.

 The integrated Jinja2 engine supports to the entire Jinja feature set, except for subtemplates.
 During execution Jinja2 has access to all variables and plug-ins that are available in the scope where the template is evaluated.
-However, fully qualified names in the Inmanta model use ``::`` as a path separator.
-This syntax is reserved in Jinja2, so ``::`` needs to be replaced with a ``.``.
+However, the ``::`` in paths needs to be replaced with a ``.``.
 The result of the template is returned by the template function.

 Using a template to transform variables to a configuration file::